-AT\$GPSSW \$GPSSW: GSW3.1.1_3.1.00.07-C23P1.00 OK
+AT\$GPSSW

-4.1.13.
+\$GPSSW: GSW3.1.1 3.1.00.07-C23P1.00

+4.13.
 Direct Access to GPS

-The following AT command is used to directly access the port of the GPS receiver physically connected to ASC1 serial port; GSM module is set in transparent mode: ASC0 serial port is logically connected to ASC1 serial port.
-To exit transparent mode the user shall enter the escape sequence +++.
+Assume that the GPS receiver port is physically connected to ASC1 serial port.
+The following AT command sets GSM module in transparent mode: ASC0 serial port is logically connected to ASC1 serial port.
+To exit transparent mode the user shall enter the escape sequence ++++.